Skip to content

 How Much Is Child Support in Delaware?

-If you make $60,000 a year in Delaware, child support for 1 child is estimated at $788 per month ($9,456 per year) based on the DE Guidelines (DE Family Court CPI Rule 502).
-This is calculated after subtracting the self-support allowance and applying the standard of living adjustment.
+If you make $60,000 a year in Delaware, child support for 1 child is estimated at $896 per month ($10,752 per year).
+Calculated after applying the self-support allowance and standard of living adjustment.

 Delaware Child Support Estimates by Income (2026)